melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Management Performance
-The contribution of vermilion rockfish to the shelf rockfish OFLs is currently derived from the data-poor Depletion-Based Stock Reduction Analysis[@Dick2010].
-A 2005 assessment was not accepted for management and a 2013 data-moderate assessment was not reviewed by the STAR panel due to insufficient time.
+The contribution of vermilion rockfish to the shelf rockfish OverFishing Limit (OFL) is currently derived from the data-poor Depletion-Based Stock Reduction Analysis[@Dick2010].
+A 2005 vermilion stock assessment was not accepted for use in management and a 2013 data-moderate assessment was not reviewed by the STAR panel due to insufficient time.

 Total mortality for vermilion rockfish was obtained from the Groundfish Expanded Mortality